 Adobe Flash Player

-Note: Adobe Flash Player is not available for many mobile devices, including iPad, iPhones, and android mobile devices.
+Note: Adobe Flash Player is not available for many mobile devices.
+Adobe is ending support for Flash in 2019.

 1. Check supported browser versions.